bitfsd/fssim/README.md

 this ROS package is converted from [AMZ-Driverless](https://github.com/AMZ-Driverless/fssim)

-We added two cameras into simulator and changed the ground so that it is more like the true world.
+We added two cameras into simulator and changed the ground so that it is more similar to the true world.

 <p align="center">
 <img src="fssim_doc/img/cameras.png">